eederz/ebanosResume/index.md

 # EDUARDO BAÑOS

-### FRONT-END DEVELOPER
+#### FRONT-END DEVELOPER

 ## Profile

 Being a Front-End Developer has exposed me to a diverse array of projects, enriching my technical skill set.
-I'm driven by a passion for technology, constantly seeking to stay updated with the latest industry trends and refine my abilities.
+I'm driven by a passion for technology, constantly seeking to stay updated with the latest industry trends and refine my abilities.<br/><br/>
-Embracing new challenges is a catalyst for my personal and professional growth.
+Embracing new challenges for my personal and professional growth.
 I value teamwork, adaptability, and effective communication, fostering a collaborative work environment.
 I aim to consistently deliver high-quality work as a dedicated web developer.

 ## Experience